 Guided media, which are those that provide a conduit from one device to another, include twisted-pair cable, coaxial cable, and fiber-optic cable.
-A signal traveling along any of these media is directed and contained by the physical limits of the medium.
-Twisted-pair and coaxial cable use metallic (copper) conductors that accept and transport signals in the form of electric current.
-Optical fiber is a cable that accepts and transports signals in the form of light.

 1. Twisted-Pair Cable

 A twisted pair consists of two conductors (normally copper), each with its own plastic insulation, twisted together, as shown below figure.